 Contact: Visit the website at http://www.creativespaces.net.au.

-it easy to find space for creative purposes and helps venue managers and owners to promote their spaces.
-It includes a searchable database, case studies, resources and a regular newsletter that allows users to source and promote venues and spaces nationwide.
+TOOL that makes it easy to find space for creative purposes and helps venue managers and owners to promote their spaces.
+It includes a searchable database, case studies, resources and a regular newsletter that allows users to source and promote venues and

 Who: The Australian Writers Guild (AWG)